 Sway is a US-based company that delivers seaweed-based, biodegradable substitutes for thin-film plastic packaging.

-Founded by Julia Marsh in 2020, Sway seaweed plastic can be used as shopping bags, wrapping clothes, among others, and once the use is over it can decompose in four to six weeks.
+Founded by Julia Marsh in 2020, Sway seaweed plastic can be used as shopping bags, and wrapping clothes, among others, and once the use is over it can decompose in four to six weeks.

 Marea is an Icelandic start-up that has developed seaweed biopolymers to create a replicable model for thin-film plastic that fully biodegrades.
 Founded by Julie Encausse while she was undergoing her university course.

 ULUU is an Australia-based startup that makes a range of natural polymers, PHAs (polyhydroxyalkanoates) using seaweed, seawater, and saltwater microbes.

 Founded by Michael Kingsbury and Oceanographer Dr. Julia Reisser, the company uses seawater in its production to reduce its reliance on fresh water.